megsaxby/megsaxby.github.io/README.md

 # megsaxby.github.io
 personal website

-# tech
-Express.js, Jade and Sass
+Running on node with Express, Jade and Sass